 Availability: As data is the digital world’s driving force, it makes sense to ensure it’s readily available when needed.
 Lack of availability results in cascading failures of processes dependent on information from previous processes, making data one of the primary goals of ILM.

 Integrity: Data is used in daily operations, making it subject to multiple revisions and edits for every instance of use.
-Additionally, there is increased implementation of data-centric technologies like cloud computing or the Internet of things (IoT).
+Additionally, there is increased implementation of data-centric technologies like cloud computing, edge computing, or the Internet of things (IoT).
 Hence, data integrity is needed to ensure that correct information is available to all users and any changes made reflect in all instances.

 Creating an ILM strategy can help businesses determine how to treat their data, information and storage media or leverage tiered protection.